 This post was a little too long, so I split it into two posts “Get on a Plane” part 1 and 2.

-“Get on plane” is a feature around a few of my failures, not my successes.
-However I have learned from those experiences and hope to help you see why.
-Both of these stories feature Nordic countries, one Norway and the other Finland, hopefully the title becomes explanatory.
-However even though it says, ‘Get on a Plane’ it could as easily have been, ‘Get on a Train’ or even ‘Get in the Car’.
-The point if not obvious already, will become clear.
+‘Get on Plane’ is a feature around a few of my failures, not my successes.
+However, I have learned from those experiences and hope to help you see why.
+Both of these stories feature Nordic countries – Norway and Finland – hopefully this helps towards explaining the title.

-Rovio wasn’t in the public eye at that time, but they were behind one of the world’s biggest iPhone games, that game was called Angry Birds.
-And I like many other people had it on my iPhone.
-Rovio’s success with Angry Birds was phenomenal, however it overshadowed the company and Rovio had other games that they wanted to promote.
+Rovio wasn’t in the public eye at that time, but they were behind one of the world’s biggest iPhone games – Angry Birds.
+And I, like many other people, had it on my iPhone.
+Rovio’s success with Angry Birds was phenomenal, however it overshadowed the company and Rovio had other games they wanted to promote.

-I heavily rely on their right side of their brain, and try to leave the left hand side stuff to someone else.
+I rely heavily on the right side of my brain, and try to leave the left side stuff to someone else.
 So I asked a good friend to go through the numbers with me, these were big numbers, way bigger than I had compiled before.
 We finalised a price per unit and the recommended retail figures.
 I must admit at this point, I’d already mentally spent the profit.
-News had come out that Angry Birds was selling a million softtoys per month.
+News had come out that Angry Birds was selling a million soft toys per month.
 And I saw the skins as a cheaper product with wider appeal.

-I’ll dig further into the “Get on a Plane” bit in the next post.
-Until then, do not be conservative, think big.
+I’ll dig further into the ‘Get on a Plane’ bit in the next post.